Ubudu/IOS-SDK/README.md

     if ([[UbuduSDK sharedInstance] isRunning] == NO) {
         [UbuduSDK sharedInstance].appNamespace = @"634b207ee2f313c109c58675b44324ac2d41e61e";
         [UbuduSDK sharedInstance].delegate = self;
-        /** optionally, provide the ID of your user so we can link the Ubudu user with the IDs of your information system. */
+        /* optionally, provide the ID of your user so we can link the Ubudu user with the IDs of your information system. */
         //[UbuduSDK sharedInstance].user = [[UbuduUser alloc] initWithID:@"Your client ID" withProperties:@{@"foo_property":@"bar_value"}];
         NSError *error = nil;
         BOOL started = [[UbuduSDK sharedInstance] start:&error];
         if (!started) {
             NSLog(@"UbuduSDK start error: %@", error);
-            // Handle error
         }
     }
 }